 a shift in the delivery of economic activity to support greater societal wellbeing.

-The scenarios are formed by using these levers in different combinations through theoretically alter the speed of the changes controlled by each lever.
+The scenarios are formed by using these levers in different combinations to theoretically alter the speed of the changes controlled by each lever.
 Moving a lever backwards shows a slowing of the changes and moving it forwards, brings an increase in the speed of changes.
 When the levers are moved in different combinations, taking account on how the movement of each lever may affect the others, they enable us to consider how different scenarios for the future of our rural places may occur.

-- § Name: Littledean
+• Name: Littledean

-- District: Forest of Dean District
+District: Forest of Dean District

-- § County: Gloucestershire
+• County: Gloucestershire

-- Place type: Less affluent rural village §
+Place type: Rural village

-- Population: 702 §
+Population: 702

-- Population density: 3,565 per km2 §

-- Average household income: £28,703 §

-- § Proportion in full-time employment: 46%
+• Proportion in full-time employment: 46%

-- § Top 5 industries: Wholesale, retail and trade; human health and social work activities; manufacturing, construction, education
+Top 5 industries: Wholesale, retail and trade; human health and social work activities; manufacturing, construction, education

-- § Proportion without qualifications: 41%

-- Average property value: £186,324 §

-- § Average journey time by public transport

-- To food stores: 8 minutes

-- To secondary schools: 24 minutes

-- To large employment sites: 37 minutes

-- § Average download speed: 24 Mbps